A new way to test the Cosmological Principle: measuring our peculiar velocity and the large scale anisotropy independently: A new method

 While there may be other pertinent observables, we concentrate on the above three in the present work.
 The change of flux is equivalently expressed as a change in the apparent magnitude $m=-2.5 \log (F/F_0)$ defined with respect to a reference flux $F_0$ as

-\subsection{Weighted Dipoles}
+\subsection{Weighted dipoles}

 Let us consider the distribution of the sources weighted by some function, $W$, which can depend on any combination of properties that are measured for each source.
-Thereby, we extend the number density $(\mathrm{d}N/\mathrm{d}\Omega)(\nvec)$ to the weighted field
+Thereby, we extend the number density \ch{$\ndens(\nvec)$} to the weighted field

-Here, we denote the observed number density of sources in a direction $\nvec$ per flux, redshift, and size (and possibly other properties) as $\mathrm{d}N (\uvec{n}, F,z,\phi, ... )$.
+Here, we denote the observed number density of sources in a direction $\nvec$ per flux, redshift, and angular size (and possibly other properties) as $\mathrm{d}\ndens (\uvec{n}, F,z,\phi, ... )$.
 The integral in \eqref{eq:Nw_int} implicitly includes all the cuts in any arbitrary combination of the observed properties, i.e.~one integrates over the range of properties within all possible thresholds, which include a minimum flux cut to express the telescope sensitivity.
 Introducing the Dirac delta function $\delta(\nvec_i-\nvec)$, the sum in \eqref{eq:Nw} runs over all sources $i$ within the cuts.
-From this sum, by averaging over small angular regions, the field $(\mathrm{d}N_W / \mathrm{d}\Omega) (\uvec{n})$ can be reconstructed from observations.
-Of all the anisotropies on different scales in this weighted field, only the weighted dipole $\dipoleW$ is of interest to us and higher multipoles $\order{n_j^2}$ are ignored.
-Similarly to \eqref{eq:dipole_definition}, we define the weighted dipole relative to the mean value of the field, $\overbar{N}_W$.
+From this sum, by averaging over small angular regions, the field $\ndensW (\uvec{n})$ can be reconstructed from observations.
+Of all the anisotropies on different scales in this weighted field, only the weighted dipole $\dipoleW$ is of interest to us and higher multipoles $\order{\hat{n}_j^2}$ are ignored.
+Similarly to \eqref{eq:dipole_definition}, we define the weighted dipole relative to the mean value of the field, $\ndensWbar$, \ch{which generally differs from the mean number density, $\ndensWbar \neq \ndensbar$.}

 For $W=1$, the weighted field reduces to the number density and the weighted dipole to the number count dipole derived in \secref{s:EB_derivation}, $\dipole^{W=1}=\dipoleNC$.
 The case $W=F$ corresponds to the dipole in sky brightness, as computed in \cite{Singal:2011} and \cite{Tiwari:2015_NVSS}.
 Both the number count dipole and any weighted dipoles contain a kinematic contribution, the intrinsic clustering dipole and a random shot noise dipole